argoproj/argo-events/docs/index.md

  * `gateways` which are implemented as a Kubernetes-native Custom Resource Definition that either produce the events internally or process the events that originate from outside the gateway

  * `sensors` which are implemented as a Kubernetes-native Custom Resource Definition that define a set of dependencies (inputs) and actions (outputs).
-The sensor's actions will only be triggered after it's dependencies have been resolved.
+The gateway's actions will only be triggered after it's dependencies have been resolved.
     - Define gateway to support business-level logic for producing events.
     - Define multiple dependencies from a variety of sources
     - Trigger messages and Kubernetes object creation after successful dependency resolution